OPT Marketing Intern Jobs

 Does the employer need to do anything to hire me on OPT?

 No. OPT is authorized by USCIS, not by your employer.
 The employer does not file any petition, pay any government fees, or interact with immigration agencies to hire you on OPT.
 They simply verify your Employment Authorization Document before your start date.
-This is one of the key differences between OPT and visa sponsorship programs like H-1B.
+This is one of the key differences between OPT and visa sponsorship programs like H-1B visa.

 How do I find Marketing Intern roles that are open to OPT students?